XueliTian/xuelitian.github.io/content/about.md

 - Programming languages (Python, SQL, Scala, Java, R)

 The postings on this site are my own and do not necessarily represent my employer's positions, strategies, or opinions.

+Content on this site may be generated or refined using a language model, based on original notes or draft materials.